 The Isle of Islay, just off the west coast of Scotland, is home to around 3,000 inhabitants.
 Accessible from the mainland only by ferry or air, it’s an isolated place.
 Mobile phone signal is barely existent – and if you can get it, your operator will assume you’re abroad and charge you exorbitant rates.

 It’s no surprise, then, that Rover managing director Spencer Wilks and his chief engineer brother Maurice liked to escape the West Midlands in favour of their family retreat on the island.
 Not that getting a mobile phone signal was a concern more than 60 years ago.

 Although the Isle of Anglesey in North Wales is often considered the birthplace of the Land Rover (it’s where Maurice drew an initial sketch of the car into the sand), Islay is where it really developed as an idea.

-So, with Land Rover announcing its new Defender V8 Works to celebrate the firm’s 70th anniversary, we headed out to Islay to discover the island that inspired an iconic vehicle – and drive a line-up of the Defender’s predecessors.
+So, we headed out to Islay to discover the island that inspired an iconic vehicle – and drive a line-up of the Defender’s predecessors.

 The Series I, or simply the Land Rover as it was known back then, was introduced in 1948.